utsabk/SnapShare/README.md

 frontend
     │
     └─── public
-        └─── css                #all css file
+        └─── css                #all css files
         └─── images             #all the images used
         └─── js                 #make request to backend and display the reponse
         └─── profiles           #all the profile pictures